ashukedar/ashukedar/README.md

   - Media and AdTech domain

 Technologies used at job:
+  - Python
   - React Js
-  - .Net/.Net Core
-  - HTML/CSS/JS
+  - AWS
   - SQL/Oracle
+  - .NetCore

 Also, handy in:
   - Angular Js
+  - Javascript
-  - Java
+  - PowerBI

 Interests:
   - AI